-In order to confirm your tour reservation, we take a pre-payment of 1000 Usd .
-To make a reservation please pay using the website gateway payment system, you get a 10% discount for full payment.
+In order to confirm your tour reservation, we take 30% deposit of the total amount .
+To make a reservation please deposit in company bank account.

 BOOTS – firm and waterproof for road tours; high and with good protection – for enduro tours.
 TROUSERS – for most road tours, firm jeans are an excellent choice.
 For enduro tours, the enduro or MX trousers are optimal.
 It is nice to have a raincoat in your backpack, just in case.
 THERMAL UNDERWEAR is necessary if you choose the tour to Upper Mustang or your tour runs from December to March.
 In other cases, there is no such need.
 JACKET is required!
 Jackets with built-in textile protection are preferred, as they ‘breathe’ better and are more comfortable in different temperature conditions.
 If we have winter trip, grab a warm lining to the jacket, it is enough in the daytime.
 Light down jacket is perfect for evenings.
 HELMET is a must for everyone!
 It does not matter which model you have – open, closed or MX – take it!
 Definitely, a closed helmet gives better protection, including one against dust and wind.
 SMALL BACKPACK – for your money, ID, camera, bottle of water, raincoat, and all sorts of small stuff.
 GLOVES – textile gloves with built-in protection are perfectly suited for all the routes.
 The leather ones can be useful in the winter months and on the tour to Upper Mustang.
 LUGGAGE goes with the group in an escort offroader.
 Try to pack your luggage compactly!
 The offroader does not always ride on our heels, so it is better to have all necessary things in your small backpack.
 SUNGLASSES AND SUNCREAM are very important.
 In the high mountains, the sun burns skin and eyes mercilessly!
 To find decent glasses and cream in Nepal is a problematic issue, so be sure to bring them with you.
 Good lenses save your eyes, and UV protection cream is a best friend of your skin.
 FIRST AID BOX – Each participant must bring a personal first aid kit.
 We have a complete medical rescue set, but it is not a mobile first aid kit.
 It may not contain medicines you need.